AdityaMullick/dsc102-ucsd-public/src/README.md

 ```

-### Prepare key pairs on AWS console
+#### Prepare key pairs on AWS console
 If you have not done so.
 Go to your [AWS console ](https://ets-apps.ucsd.edu/dsc102-custom-aws/ )and click key pairs.
 Follow the instructions to create or upload a public key to AWS.
-Note down the name of the key.
+Note down the name of the key as displayed on your AWS console.

 ### 1. Store AWS credentials
 Create a new text file named ```credentials.list``` and put the following content in it: